Keep track of your orders at every stage

 Order input system with easy to use forms

-Excel forms have been used to give a professional appearance to the spreadsheet, rather than it just looking like a standard spreadsheet and the user wondering where to input and view data and what the structure off the spreadsheet is.
+Excel forms have been used to give a professional appearance to the spreadsheet, rather than it just looking like a standard spreadsheet and the user wondering where to input and view data and what the structure of the spreadsheet is.

 Excel forms can easily guide the user using standard Windows controls that everyone is already familiar with.
-These can include buttons that you click on and drop downs that you select options for viewing the data.
+These can include buttons that you click on and dropdowns that you select options for viewing the data.

 At every stage of the process, the user can review and edit any order very easily using this User Interface.
 The whole system using the Excel forms is very intuitive and very easy for any user to learn.
 There is also the ability to add in error trapping to ensure that users do not do anything that breaks the rules of the business.
-These could be things like trying to add a delivery date in the past, or entering in data that was incorrectly spelt and did not comply with what the customer had ordered.
+These could be things like trying to add a delivery date in the past or entering in data that was incorrectly spelt and did not comply with what the customer had ordered.